thisispaola/CEBD_1160/README.md

 This is a fictional HR dataset created by IBM data scientists.
 Original Kaggle dataset: https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset

+### NEXT STEPS
+After having an intro to R, as a next step I would like to run stats in R on samples of the data set to determine which attributes actually contribute to employee attrition.

 ### SOFTWARE DETAILS
 #### Operating System
 Version: Windows 10 Education